 Furthermore, EX25 highlights the most critical drivers of these KPIs, each with its own levers:

 1. Authority and empowerment

 Employees need to feel they have the appropriate freedom to exercise their judgment in order to do their jobs well.
-Having autonomy at work is widely recognised as a powerful driver of positive employee attitudes.
+Encourage employees to have autonomy at work — it’s widely recognised as a powerful driver of positive employee attitudes.

 Employee engagement rises when there is a general sense of cooperation between employees, both within teams and across the organisation.
 Employees tend to value being able to work with others in order to meet goals at work.
 For employee engagement to flourish, company culture and management attitudes should affirm that collaboration is valued and celebrated.

-Open communication is an important driver of trust.
+Open communication is one of the top drivers of trust.
 Communication should work well in all directions, including feedback to senior leaders from their employees, communication within an employee-manager relationship, and being provided with the right information at the right time.

 People who feel proud of the products and services they are selling, especially if they’re front-line employees, are more likely to be engaged at work.
 This driver links to authority and empowerment too, because these employees can have the opportunity to use their initiative and make decisions to provide good customer experiences.

 Ethical standards which are upheld consistently and equally applied to everybody make the employee experience better.
-Ethical integrity contributes to a sense of pride in where you work, and also helps employees feel confident that whistleblowing is taken seriously and that they will be treated appropriately.
+Ethical integrity contributes to a sense of pride in where you work, inspiring employees to feel confident that whistleblowing is taken seriously and that they will be treated appropriately.